smitelli/scottsmitelli.com/projects/scottfiles.md

 **Scottfiles** are Scott's dotfiles.
-I try not to go crazy with the visual customizations or aliases, mainly because I often have to jump onto strange servers or VMs where these files may not be installed and I don't want my muscles to forget how to use a vanilla Linux machine.
+I generally try not to go crazy with the visual tweaks, aliases, or keyboard mappings, mainly because I often have to jump onto unfamiliar servers or freshly-created VMs where these customizations may not be installed.
+I don't want my muscles to forget how to use a vanilla Linux installation.

-These dotfiles are designed to utilize [GNU Stow](https://www.gnu.org/software/stow/) to allow files to be installed under some environments but not others.
+I jump around a veritable smorgasbord of Linux, OS X, and Cygwin environments, which leads to some interesting cross-platform inconsistencies that these files attempt to paper over.
+My dotfiles are designed around the [GNU Stow](https://www.gnu.org/software/stow/) installation scheme which allows files to be selectively installed on some systems but not others.
 This, paired with generous use of `*.d/` directories, allows for something approximating a dotfile plugin architecture.

+The main entrypoint, if you will, is the custom `.bashrc` file.
+This sources everything in the `${HOME}/.bashrc.d` directory, which is where most of the other packages register their own entrypoints.
+Other files (`.gitconfig`, for example) are symlinked straight into the location where the corresponding tool expects the file to be.

+Storing dotfiles in a Git repo, regardless of the way they get installed, has been one of the better organizational decisions I've made.
+I no longer have disparities between different environments because I forgot to carry a config file tweak from one machine to another.

+And above all: I feel the more people I can share Stow with, the better.
+Seriously, go give it a try.
+See if there's someplace in your life where it can fit.

 * **Original Release:** August 2015